tsedio/ts-gphoto2-driver/README.md

 ## Examples

-Some example are available in the `examples` directory.
+Some example are available in the examples directory, when you have cloned or downloaded the complete project from github.

 Checkout this project then run `npm run develop` and run `node examples/camera.js`.